There are plenty of ways to make money online.

-When you’re looking to expand your reach, there are paths that you can pursue in addition to securing clients of your own – guest posting can be a great strategy.
+When you’re looking to expand your reach, guest posting can be a great strategy.
 In case you’re not familiar with the concept, it’s actually pretty simple: you write a post that another blogger posts on their blog, typically (but not always) as a one-off thing.

-Guest posting can help get your name out there in front of a lot of different people.
-In fact, I guest post nowadays (you’re reading a guest post right now!), usually to promote other things I’m working on.
+Guest posting can help get your name out there in front of a lot of different people, especially those in your target niche and audience.

 The biggest reason to guest post early on is that it can bolster your credibility and get your name out there.
 I cannot stress this enough: writing for high quality blogs is vital – the more you write, the more people will see you as someone they can go to for blogging services.

 Whether you’re working with clients or crafting guest posts, it’s pretty obvious that you should aim to create really good work.
 The last thing you want to do is just crank out mediocre posts and call it a day.

 Remember, there’s a strategy behind what you’re doing.
 That’s why it’s key to have a targeted list of clients and sites you want to focus on in your niche.
 Your energy is much better served writing 3-4 really high quality posts for sites in your niche than writing 20 posts at random that are just ok.